pumexx/pumex/doc/tutorial.md

 auto device = viewer->addDevice(0, requestDeviceExtensions);
 ```

 Our next goal after device creation is creation of a window.
-Creation of windows and surfaces is done separately in Pumex, so that in a future we will be able to connect Pumex created surface to external window provided by the user ( e.g. QT window ) :
+Creation of windows and surfaces is done separately in Pumex, so that we can create different kinds of windows ( windows native for specified operating system, or QT windows for example ).
+In our case we are creating native window ( Win32 on Windows OS, or XCB on Linux OS ) :

 ```C++
 std::string windowName = "Pumex viewer : ";